smaclell/smaclell.github.io/_drafts/exterminators-7-action-retros.md

 To help the action or change stick the team can also make it visible.
 You could write your goal REALLY REALLY big and post it all over the team area.
-Talking about the action during the daily standup will serve as a consistent reminder to the team.
+Talking about the action during the daily stand-up will serve as a consistent reminder to the team.
 Get creative with how you make your actions visible.

 Conclusions